 The Lip Bar is a well-known vegan beauty brand that leverages relationships and partnerships with influencers to promote its products to wider audiences.

 The brand puts women of color at the core of its marketing strategies and selectively chooses partners who represent its mission.

-By promoting the brand on the right channels, The Lip Bar is able to appeal to its target audience in the places the target audience spends their time, like social media and influencer blogs.
+The strategy was to promote the brand on the right channels, like social media and influencer blogs.
+The Lip Bar is able to appeal to its target audience in the places the target audience spends their time.

 If you want to learn more about ways to bring your teams together, check out our blog on content alignment strategies.

 There you’ll learn all about content alignment, what it means for your business, and the strategies you need to put in place in order to achieve true content alignment in your organization.